victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 ---

+## The Dawn of Probability

+In ancient times, people played games of chance by rolling carved knucklebones.
+While our ancestors didn't have a formal theory of probability, they intuitively understood the concept of randomness and fairness in games.

+The first recorded musings on probability date back to the 16th century, revolving around gambling problems.
+Gerolamo Cardano, an Italian polymath, wrote "Liber de Ludo Aleae" (Book on Games of Chance) around 1564, providing the first systematic treatment of probability, though it wasn't published until a century later.

+## The Birth of Modern Probability

+The true birth of probability as a mathematical discipline came in 1654, with a correspondence between two French mathematicians, Blaise Pascal and Pierre de Fermat.
+Their exchange, sparked by a gambling problem posed by Chevalier de Méré, laid the groundwork for the theory of probability.

+The problem that ignited their discussion was deceptively simple: How should the stakes be divided in a game of chance that's interrupted before its conclusion?
+This "problem of points" led Pascal and Fermat to develop the fundamental principles of probability theory.

+## From Games to Science

+As the field developed, probability theory began to find applications beyond gambling.
+In the early 18th century, Jacob Bernoulli made a significant breakthrough with his law of large numbers.
+This principle, which states that the average of a large number of trials should be close to the expected value, formed a bridge between theoretical probability and practical statistics.

+Bernoulli's work was followed by that of Abraham de Moivre, who introduced the concept of normal distribution and laid the groundwork for the central limit theorem.
+These developments began to reveal the profound connections between probability and the natural world.

+## The Laplacian Revolution

+The late 18th and early 19th centuries saw Pierre-Simon Laplace emerge as a towering figure in probability theory.
+His "Théorie analytique des probabilités" (1812) was a landmark work that unified and extended previous results.
+Laplace introduced generating functions and the method of least squares, tools that remain crucial in modern probability and statistics.

+Laplace also popularized the classical definition of probability as the ratio of favorable outcomes to total outcomes, assuming all outcomes are equally likely.
+While this definition would later prove insufficient for more complex scenarios, it served as a crucial stepping stone in the development of the field.

+## The Road to Rigor

+As mathematics became increasingly rigorous in the 19th century, probability theory faced challenges.
+The intuitive notions that had served well for simple problems began to break down in more complex scenarios.
+Paradoxes emerged, such as Bertrand's paradox in geometric probability, highlighting the need for a more robust foundation.

+The early 20th century saw attempts to axiomatize probability theory, culminating in Andrey Kolmogorov's seminal work "Foundations of the Theory of Probability" in 1933.
+Kolmogorov's approach, based on measure theory, provided the rigorous mathematical foundation that probability theory had been lacking.

+## Why This History Matters

+This historical journey from games of chance to a rigorous mathematical theory illustrates a crucial point: probability theory developed in response to real-world problems and paradoxes.
+Each advancement was driven by the need to explain observed phenomena or resolve contradictions in existing theories.

+Probability theory evolves not just for the sake of abstraction, but to provide tools for understanding the uncertain world around us.
+From weather forecasting to quantum mechanics, from financial markets to artificial intelligence, probability theory has become an indispensable tool in modern science and decision-making, making sure to avoid paradoxes and provide a framework for making sense of the world.

+Let's carry this historical perspective with us as we explore the fundamental concepts of probability, always asking: What problem is this solving?
+How does this help us understand the world better?

+---

 ## Introduction

 Let's start with a seemingly simple question: What's the probability of randomly selecting a number between $0$ and $1$ on the unit interval $[0,1]$?